Crucifixion darkness: Apocryphal writers

 The Gospel of Peter, probably from the second century AD, expanded on the canonical gospel accounts in creative ways.
 As one writer puts it, "accompanying miracles become more fabulous and the apocalyptic portents are more vivid".
 In this version, the darkness which covers the whole of Judaea leads people to go about with lamps believing it to be night.

 The fourth century Gospel of Nicodemus describes how Pilate and his wife are disturbed by a report of what had happened, and the Judeans he has summoned tell him it was an ordinary solar eclipse.

 Another text from the fourth century, the purported Report of Pontius Pilate to Tiberius, claimed the darkness had started at the sixth hour, covered the whole world, and during the subsequent evening the full moon resembled blood for the entire night.

 Pseudo-Dionysius the Areopagite, a 5th or 6th century anonymous author writing under the name of Dionysius the Areopagite, claims to have observed a solar eclipse from Heliopolis at the time of the crucifixion.

 Ancient historians

-No extant contemporary references to this darkness have been found outside of the New Testament.